-These blue bins are totally awesome- it has lots of compartments inside, so one bin can easily be shared between two siblings.
-You will need to have an extra seat between the two kids in order to use these bins- and they are secured using the seat belt which means they won't move around or fall off of the seat.
-Each bin has two cup holders and it also comes with a lid that can be flipped over and used as a food tray, which is a really nice feature.
+These kids car organizers are totally awesome- they have lots of compartments inside so one bin can easily be shared between two siblings.
+Keep in mind that you will need to have an extra seat between the two kids in order to use these bins.
+They are secured using the seat belt for that middle seat which means the bins won't move around or fall off of the seat.
+Each bin has two cup holders and the bin also comes with a lid that can be flipped over and used as a food tray, which is a really nice feature.

 Under The Seat Bins

 I love these over-the-headrest, velcro-strapped DVD player holder.
-It is easy to shift the location of the DVD player if I want to move it from the driver's headrest to the passenger's headrest, and when sitting in the passenger seat, the smooth strap doesn't bother my head.
-And the design of the holder also makes it easy for the kids to access the DVD player, switch out movies, etc.
+It is easy to shift the location of the DVD player if I want to move it from the driver's headrest to the passenger's headrest, and when sitting in the passenger seat the smooth strap doesn't bother my head.
+And the design of the holder also makes it easy for the kids to access the DVD player and switch out movies on their own.

 A Place to Put the Garbage